(photo courtesy USAF)

 Apply to PPCC before you request TA through the Air Force Portal.
 It’s simple and it’s free!
 Complete an online application.
 This process takes about 24- to 48-hours for review and approval.

 This is a Colorado state requirement and is one test that everybody aces.
 The Accuplacer placement test is available at the Fort Carson and Peterson AFB PPCC offices.
 For placement test information at those locations, please click here.
 Additionally, placement testing is available at the PPCC main campuses.
 For placement test information at those locations, please click here.
 You can also contact the military offices to request online study guides to assist in preparing for the placement test.

 To learn how your military service may apply to a PPCC Associates Degree, please choose

-Credit for Prior Learning.
-You can request a CCAF transcript be sent directly to PPCC for evaluation and possible degree credit.
-If you have any questions concerning this area, you can send an email to a DMVP Advisor at email@example.com.
-They know all the ins and outs of registration, proper course sequencing, and the prerequisites you’ll need to graduate in any given major.
+Prior Learning Assessment (PLA).
+You can request your CCAF transcript be sent directly to PPCC for evaluation and possible degree credit.
+If you have any questions concerning this process, please send an email to email@example.com.

 Step 5: Transfer Courses